learn-co-curriculum/oo-ruby-video-review-object-properties/README.md

+# Video: Object Properties Review

 ## Overview

 This Q&A led by Avi Flombaum gives a comprehensive review of object properties.

 ## Objectives

-- Define local methods specific to an instance
+- Define local methods specific to an instance.
-- Define instance methods for all instances of a class
+- Define instance methods for all instances of a class.
-- Use attr_accessor macro to dynamically add setter and getter methods for our class instances
+- Use attr_accessor macro to dynamically add setter and getter methods for our class instances.
-- Define a class method that will create instance methods for the class from a list of arguments
+- Define a class method that will create instance methods for the class from a list of arguments.
-- Write the code behind the attr_accessor class method
+- Write the code behind the attr_accessor class method.
-- Set an instance attribute to a primitive object and a mature object
+- Set an instance attribute to a primitive object and a mature object.
-- Configure two classes to collaborate with each other and develop relationships
+- Configure two classes to collaborate with each other and develop relationships.

 <iframe width="100%" height="720" src="https://www.youtube.com/embed/ab11lJJKm8M?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>